-Find out what information you need to give MPI if you want to register a vertebrate toxic agent or change an existing registration.
+Find out how to register a vertebrate toxic agent (VTA) or change an existing registration.

-Registration means obtaining authorisation under section 21 of the ACVM Act for importing, manufacturing, selling, or using a trade name product in New Zealand.
+Registration authorises your trade name product for import, manufacture, sale, or use in New Zealand.
 It is an approval to market your VTA.

 How to register your product

-To register your VTA, you need to fill out the application form (product data sheet) and send it to us, along with all the required information.
-The following documents help you through the process.
-Read the information requirements document first.
+To register your VTA, you need to fill out the application form and send it to us, along with all the required information outlined in the information requirements document.

-If you are unsure of how to register your product, you should hire a consultant to help you.
-As the regulatory body, MPI cannot provide consultation through the registration process.
-Listed consultants, who are not MPI-endorsed at this stage, nominate their own areas of expertise.
-Refer to the key at the bottom of the list.
+If you are unsure how to register your product, consider hiring a consultant to help you.
+As the regulatory body, the Ministry for Primary Industries (MPI) can't provide consultation services through the registration process.
+Listed consultants, are not MPI-endorsed.
+They nominate their own areas of expertise – check the key at the bottom of the consultants list.

-You may choose to do your own data assessment, but reports must be made by an independent assessor.
-In-house assessors or assessors related to your company in some way are not acceptable, owing to conflict of interest issues.
-Your registration consultant cannot also be your data assessor.
+Data assessment reports must be done by an independent assessor.
+You can't use in-house assessors or assessors related to your company.
+Your registration consultant can't also be your data assessor.

-It is your responsibility to ensure that the person doing the data assessment has appropriate qualifications.
-If a data assessor is not already known to us, you must include their CV along with your application.
+It's your responsibility to make sure the person doing the data assessment has appropriate qualifications.
+If a data assessor is not on our list below, you must include their CV with your application.

-- Templates for data assessment reports can be found on the Compliance documents for VTAs page
+Templates for data assessment reports are available on our VTA documents page.

 - Deviation from information specified in the ACVM registration information requirements [PDF, 107 KB]